 - 7.1.
-For teaching and organisational purposes the school has four phases: - Early Years Nursery, Foundation Stage (EYFS) - Lower school Key Stage 1, 2 and 3 (years 1 to 9). - Upper school Key Stage 3, 4 and (years 10, 11) - Post 16 site 6th Form (years 12 to 14) - 7.2.
+For teaching and organisational purposes, the school has four phases: - Early Years Nursery, Foundation Stage (EYFS) - Lower school Key Stage 1, 2 (years 1 to 6). - Upper school Key Stage 3, 4 and (years 7, 8, 9, 10, 11) - Post 14 building (years 10, 11, 12, 13, 14) - 7.2.
 Staff work in class teams.
-Pupils are in a class group of 6-10 children of a similar age and on the same curriculum pathway.
-In 6th form they have a register base and then work in different groups.
+Pupils are in a class group of 7 -10 children of a similar age and on the same curriculum pathway.
+In 6th form they have a register base and then split into appropriate groups dependent on the curriculum focus on the day.
 On a day-to-day basis parents/carers and other professionals link with the teacher and educational support staff (TAs) in their child's class. - 7.3.
-Senior Leaders are accountable for day-to-day matters within their team. .
+Senior Leaders are accountable for day-to-day matters within their team.
 The first point of contact for financial and administrative matters is the School Office Team.
-You can email any of us at admin.coppice@nexusmat.org